‘Teen Mom 2’: Kailyn Lowry Says She’s Dating A ‘Super Hot’ Guy, Is It Her Baby Daddy?

 “The father is a friend [Kailyn Lowry] was briefly dating.
 We don’t know how involved the father will be.
 [She] will release that information when she’s ready.”

 As previously reported by the Inquisitr, Kailyn Lowry’s ex-husband, Javi Marroquin, is also currently going through some relationship woes.
-Javi and his girlfriend, Real World star Madison Channing Walls have confirmed they’ve split after only two weeks of dating.
+Javi and his girlfriend, Real World star Madison Channing Walls, have confirmed they’ve split after only two weeks of dating.
 The pair say that they’re still friends.

 Want to know more about me?
 Sharing my pet peeves and why I'm the worst texter ever on the blog!
 See my new blog post on kaillowry.com!